 Steps

-Wash the vegetables and cut them into fairly small cubes, roughly the same size.
-Fill a pot with water, when it boils, add a pinch of salt and cook the potatoes.
-They should still be a bit firm, not falling apart.
-Drain them and place them in a bowl.
+Wash the vegetables and cut them into rather small cubes, more or less the same size.
+Fill a pot with water, once it boils add a pinch of salt and cook the potatoes, they should remain a bit firm and not fall apart.
+Drain them and put them in a bowl.

-In the same water, cook the diced carrots; they should also remain quite crunchy.
+In the same water, cook the diced carrots, these should also be rather crunchy.
 Drain them and place them in another bowl.

-Continue in the same way with the peas; if the water in the pot starts to run low, add more.
-Drain them while they are still a bit crunchy and set them aside.
+Proceed in the same way with the peas, if the water in the pot runs low, add more.
+Drain them while still a bit crunchy and set them aside.

-Now proceed to blanch the green beans; they too should still be firm when you drain them.
+Now proceed to blanch the green beans, these should also remain firm when drained.

-Let them cool slightly and cut them into cubes about the size of the other vegetables.
+Let them cool slightly and cut them into cubes roughly the size of the other vegetables.

 Combine all the vegetables in a bowl and mix them well.

-Now add the mayonnaise and stir everything with a spoon.
+Now add the mayonnaise and mix everything with a spoon.

 Now mash the hard-boiled eggs with a fork.

-Mash the tuna well.
-If you like a more intense tuna flavor, you can add up to 5.3 oz.
+Mash the tuna well too.
+If you like a more intense tuna flavor, you can also add 150 grams.

-Add both the hard-boiled eggs and tuna to the vegetables and plate them by shaping with cookie cutters.
+Add both the hard-boiled eggs and the tuna to the vegetables and plate them in a round shape using cookie cutters.

 Put it in the fridge for an hour and then enjoy your Piedmontese Russian Salad

-For the Piedmontese Russian Salad, there are various versions; some do not include hard-boiled eggs, while others add a bit of Piedmontese giardiniera for extra flavor.
+For the Piedmontese Russian Salad, there are various versions, in some they do not include the hard-boiled egg, in others, they add a bit of Piedmontese pickled vegetables to give more flavor.

-If you liked this recipe, here are some other Piedmontese dishes:
+If you liked this recipe, here are other Piedmontese dishes: